git-tfs/git-tfs/doc/commands/rcheckin.md

       -a, --autorebase           Continue and rebase if new TFS changesets found --ignore-merge         Force check in ignoring parent tfs branches in merge commits
+      --check-lock               Checks if there is no lock on any file before checkin
       -m, --comment=VALUE        A comment for the changeset --no-build-default-comment
                                  Do not concatenate commit comments for the